oberonamsterdam/eslint-config-oberon/README.md

 ## Codestyle

 ### The gist
-The config consists of _93 rules_, we'll summarize them here, but for the full set, see below.
+The config consists of a lot of rules, we'll summarize them here, but for the full set, see below.

 - **Semicolons at the end of each statement.**
 - **camelCasing should be used on all object properties.**